marmelab/sg/README.md

 - Type:
     A string with the effect name
 - Handler:
-    a function returning a promise and that receives three arguments:
+    a function returning a promise and that receives two arguments:

     - effect parameters:
         an array with the list of argument passed to the effect function
-    - emitter
-        An event emitter used internally for the take and put effects.
-    - id
+    - task
-        The internal id of the current saga.
-You will probably never need this.
+        the task that triggered the effect

 Example of custom effect: